our her-story

-Welcome to the page chronicling the journey of POW Thanet, the arts and feminist organisation that has rooted itself deeply in the cultural soil of Kent.
+Welcome to the page chronicling the journey of POW Thanet, the arts and feminist organisation that has rooted itself deeply in the cultural soil of Kent for 10 years.

-It began as a flicker in the mind of Christina Clark-McQuaid, a visionary who saw art not just as an expression but as a powerful tool for change.
-In 2015, the idea crystallised into reality.
-The Power of Women came into being, steered by the capable hands of Christina and Jan Ryan.
-Together, they set the stage for a movement that would soon resonate with the voices of many.
+It all began with POW’s Founder, Christina Clark-McQuaid, who saw art not just as an expression but as a powerful tool for change.
+In 2015, this idea became reality and Power of Women Thanet was born, steered by Christina and Jan Ryan.
+Together, they set the stage for a movement that is become an integral part of Thanet’s history, and a loudspeaker for issues that are often whispered.

-As you scroll this page, remember: this isn't just a history.
+This isn't just a history.
 It's a living, breathing movement.
 It's a testament to the power of women when they come together, fueled by the arts, driven by equality, and unafraid to make their voices heard.
-Welcome to the Power of Women – a story still being written.

 -